-If the initial impact of the "Leave" vote in the referendum on June 23rd was momentous then the events of the last few weeks in British politics may be better described as unprecedented—with both the political landscape and the global economy temporarily rocked by the outcome.
+If the initial impact of the "Leave" vote in the referendum on June 23rd 2016 was momentous then the events of the weeks and months that followed in British politics may be better described as unprecedented—with both the political landscape and the global economy temporarily rocked by the outcome.
 After a period of several months where the Government took some time to decide what the next steps might be, it seemed that both a legislative and political timetable was clear.
 Despite the majority of MP's having campaigned to remain, they still delivered a notable majority vote supporting the government's Brexit timetable, and there was broad consensus for a full withdrawal from the EU.
-Theresa May's failed attempt to seek a strong mandate for ongoing negotiations by calling a snap election has backfired, and we are faced with a hung parliament, and both parts of the media and the country once again asking if there is a mandate for Brexit at all, let alone a "hard" one.
+However Theresa May's failed attempt to seek a strong mandate for ongoing negotiations by calling a snap election has backfired.
+The UK is faced with a hung parliament, and ongoing media reports and rumours of fraught negotiations and shifting political positions.

 Put simply we are once again facing a period of prolonged and pronounced uncertainty and organisations should operate with that in mind.
-At time of writing, talks have started on Article 50 but the instability on the domestic political front will have an ongoing impact on the Government's ability to maintain a clear negotiating position.
-Many of the factors of a "hard Brexit" are once again called into question and after a brief period when we seemed to have greater clarity of our direction, once again the scale of the current "unknown" is unprecedented.
 Luckily all businesses are familiar with uncertainty.
 It's what we plan for and the reason why many of us have been transforming ourselves in the last few years to deal with a more fluid and agile world.

 While there are some strategies which may be called into question by Brexit—most aren't.
 The fundamental success factors of any entrepreneurial businesses—serve customers better, focus on digital, be more sustainable, improve productivity and so on remain the same.